PAST WALKS

 Report by Derek Connelly

-Saturday August 21st, 2021; 10:30 am - National Flight of the Monarch
+Saturday August 21, 2021 - National Flight of the Monarch

-Saturday October 3rd, 2020; 10:00 am – Autumn Forest and Fungi Walk at North Walker Woods - (2 hour duration)
+Saturday October 3rd, 2020 – Autumn Forest and Fungi Walk at North Walker Woods

 It was a fresh autumn day, when the subterranean strands of fungal mycelium sent their spore-producing mushrooms to the surface to impress the humans.
 Taking advantage of this opportunity James Kamstra led a hike into the rich forest at North Walker Woods followed by 13 participants eager to learn what they could about these strange life forms.
 Many species were encountered ranging from the diminutive conical Mycenas, various Polypores, banded Turkeytails, smoking Puffballs, Aborted Entolomas and abundant delectable Honey Mushrooms.